and how to use them

 The mole (symbol: mol) is an accepted unit.
 Concentrations can be expressed in mol/L. However, in our field of ion exchange, the concept of equivalent is essential, even if it is not an approved unit.
 The common symbol is eq, although in some countries (e.g. Germany and several Eastern European countries) the symbol val is used.
 The relation is:

-One equivalent = one mole multiplied by valence
+One equivalent = one mole divided by valence

 One litre of Amberjet 1200 H can load two moles of sodium (2 eq) but only one mole of calcium (2 eq) because calcium is divalent.
 Therefore, concentrations given in mmol/L are very confusing.